giosali/ini.h/docs/api/open.md

 ### Examples

-The following example demonstrates how to read an INI file through a path.
+The following example demonstrates how to read an INI file through a file path.

 ```cpp linenums="1" title="main.cpp"
 #include <filesystem>